| Safe Haskell | Safe-Inferred |

 Test all properties in the current module.

-This is just a convenience function that combines quickCheckAll
+This is just a convenience function that combines quickCheckAll and verbose.

-see the note there about return []
+see the note there about return [].

 labelledExamples ∷ Testable prop ⇒ prop → IO () Source #

-Given a property, which must use label
+Given a property, which must use label, collect, classify or cover

 to associate labels with test cases, find an example test case for each possible label.